Updated: Dec 22, 2022

 - MSW, RSW

 With online therapy, both my therapist and I got to know my real struggles and a different version of me that didn't get all dolled up and excited to go and hang out with my therapist.
-This version of me would sometimes be in my pyjamas, not wearing makeup and just being my authentic self, resulting in me having productive therapy sessions.
+This version of me would sometimes be in my pajamas, not wearing makeup and just being my authentic self.

 You Are In Your Own Environment.

-You can book sessions with your therapist without worrying about commute time, travel expenses or other obligations.
-Your therapy session starts at 10 am?
+You can book sessions with your therapist without worrying about commute time, travel expenses, or timing out other obligations.
+Does your therapy session start at 10 am?
 Imagine only having to spare that hour and nothing else!

 On another note, therapists' evening sessions usually get full fast.
 So if you are at work during the day you could conveniently have a therapy session on your lunch break!
 For some of us, we could even fit in a session before work!

-You get to choose if you are going to have your therapy session at home, outside, at a coffee shop, on a walk or in your car!
-If you struggle to open up in therapy, some of these options might help you feel less intimidated or uncomfortable than when placed in a regular therapy office.
+You get to choose if you are going to have your therapy session at home, outside, at a coffee shop, on a walk, or in your car!
+If you struggle to open up in therapy, some of these options might help you feel less intimidated or uncomfortable.

 You are more likely to see results with Online Therapy because it is more accessible, making it more likely that you will continue with therapy and make it a habit.